+Telepractice is the application of telecommunications technology to the delivery of professional services at a distance by linking clinician to client or clinician to clinician for assessment, intervention, and/or consultation.
 In short, telepractice allows for continuity of care when in-person sessions are not practical or feasible.
 Over the past several weeks, the landscape of healthcare has drastically changed.
 The term “social distancing” or "physical distancing" has become a part of our vernacular — seemingly overnight — and as a large majority of the world has found a way to comply, there are many, like you, who are searching for ways to lessen the divide in order to provide care to those who need it.
-Telepractice can help you do just that.
+Telepractice—comprising a growing variety of applications and services using two-way video, email, smart phones, wireless tools, and other forms of telecommunications technology—can help you do just that.

 How does Telepractice work?

 You can continue to care for your clients under the umbrella of "telepractice".
-Watch one of our on-demand tutorials to see how Q-global can help you stay connected when you can’t meet face-to-face.
+Please review the guidelines below:

 Specific issues in the delivery of assessment via telepractice include, but are not limited to: